Fusion-stable structures on triangulated categories: Abstract

 Let $\mathcal{G}$ be a fusion category acting on a triangulated category $\mathcal{D}$, in the sense that $\mathcal{D}$ is a $\mathcal{G}$-module category.
 Our motivation example is fusion-weighted species, which is essentially Heng's construction.
 We study $\mathcal{G}$-stable tilting, cluster and stability structures on $\mathcal{D}$.
 In particular, we prove the deformation theorem for $\mathcal{G}$-stable stability conditions.

 A first application is that Duffield-Tumarkin's categorification of cluster exchange graphs of finite Coxeter-Dynkin type can be naturally realized as fusion-stable cluster exchange graphs.
 Another application is that the universal cover of the hyperplane arrangements of any finite Coxeter-Dynkin type can be realized as the space of fusion-stable stability conditions for certain ADE Dynkin quiver.
+This provides an alternative uniform proof of $K(\pi,1)$-conjecture in the finite Coxeter-Dynkin case.

 \addtocontents{toc}{ }